cursorless-dev/cursorless/docs/user/unicode.md

 - Africa
 - África

 For Unicode symbols that are not letters, and that are not speakable in knausj, for example emoji, Chinese characters, etc, we have a special "character" called `"special"` that can be used.
 So for example, if there were a blue hat over a '😄' character, you could say `"take blue special"` to select it.
+As always, the spoken form `"special"` can be [customized](customization.md).

 ## Advanced customization